 - On 20 May 2012, a US citizen was shot and injured while travelling through Hodeida.

-- On 1 May 2012, militants attacked a vehicle carrying a foreign oil worker in Haradamaut province.
+- On 1 May 2012, militants attacked a vehicle carrying a foreign oil worker in Hadramaut province.

-Possible terrorist targets: Terrorists may be planning suicide attacks against Yemeni and foreign interests, including foreign officials, embassies, diplomatic premises and vehicles, and hotels.
+Possible terrorist targets: Terrorists may be planning attacks against Yemeni and foreign interests, including foreign officials, embassies, diplomatic premises and vehicles, and hotels.
 Terrorists may also be planning attacks on oil infrastructure in Yemen.
-Several attacks against oil interests and kidnappings of foreign oil workers were reported in 2010.
+Several attacks against oil interests and kidnappings of foreign oil workers have occurred in recent years.
 Further such incidents could occur in any part of Yemen.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.